Epidemiology and Biostatistics

 BA, History, Wesleyan University; MPH, Population and Family Health, Columbia University; PhD, Epidemiology, University of Michigan

-Dr. Auchincloss is a social and environmental epidemiologist.
-Her research focuses on methods development and social and environmental determinants of chronic health conditions.
-Her on-going work examines risk factors within residential environments that influence health behaviors related to obesity and type 2 diabetes.
-Recent work has been focused on studying policies that affect restaurant environments and diet as well as studying new pedestrian/bicycle infrastracture and physical activity outcomes.
-She has used spatial/GIS methods as well as simulation tools from complex systems modeling in order to examine these topics.
-She has also studied air pollution epidemiology.
+I am a social and environmental epidemiologist.
+My research focuses on social and environmental determinants of chronic health conditions.
+My on-going work examines risk factors within residential environments that influence health behaviors related to obesity and health outcomes such as type 2 diabetes.
+My recent work has been focused on studying policies that affect restaurant environments and diet, smoking behavior, new pedestrian/bicycle infrastructure, and physical activity outcomes.
+In addition, I have studied air pollution epidemiology and policies/infrastructure that promote or deter automobile use.
+In my work, I use spatial/GIS and advanced epidemiologic methods as well as simulation tools from complex systems modeling.

 - Cardiovascular disease